-In such an instance, an attorney from the Law Office of Christopher Chaney might be able to help.
+In such an instance, an attorney from the Law Offices of Christopher Chaney might be able to help.
 We can help you file for an emergency hearing at the courthouse and apply for a protective order to keep you and your children safe.

-At the Law Office of Christopher Chaney, we believe that your life and safety come first.
+At the Law Offices of Christopher Chaney, we believe that your life and safety come first.
 We have the required experience and are willing to represent you as you take the necessary steps to secure both.
 Contact us today and let us help you feel you feel safer.